syncfusion-content/xamarin-docs/Xamarin/Rating/Overview.md

 ---

 layout: post
-title: About Xamarin Rating control | Syncfusion
+title: About Xamarin Rating control | Syncfusion®
-description: Learn here all about introduction of Syncfusion Xamarin Rating (SfRating) control, its elements and more.
+description: Learn here all about introduction of Syncfusion® Xamarin Rating (SfRating) control, its elements and more.
 platform: Xamarin
 control: Rating
 documentation: ug